Consistency training III: An engineer's guide to the literature

 “Transformation/Stability (TS)” Representative early modern work in consistency training.
 Horseshoe model but compares views simultaneously rather than across time.

-and Horseshoe TEMPORAL ENSEMBLING FOR SEMI-SUPERVISED LEARNING (2016)
+TEMPORAL ENSEMBLING FOR SEMI-SUPERVISED LEARNING

 ———————–